 I highly recommend pulsing the walnuts in a food processor until they are very finely chopped.
 This way, they add to the flavor without bringing an overly crunchy texture to the finished product.

 1 cup cooked spelt berries

 2 garlic cloves, finely chopped

 ⅓ cup sun-dried tomatoes packed in oil, sliced

-½ cup walnuts, very finely chopped (pulse in food processor until they are practically dust)
+½ cup walnuts, pulsed in a blender or food processor until they are practically dust

-1 Tbsp fresh oregano or ¼ tsp dried oregano
+1 Tbsp fresh oregano (OR ½ tsp dried oregano)

 ¼ cup flat leaf parsley, finely chopped

 ½ cup fresh spinach, torn in pieces